Italalala/Becton-Screen_Task2/README.md

 On the walls outside the primary display, across a series of disjointed panel displays, I programmed a looping sweep from green to red, like an alarm going off, a symbolic system ubiquitous in its simplicity.

 The project is run on a Raspberry Pi 3B+ and is set to start on boot.
+The jpg files in this repo must be loaded into the project file of the Processing project before running it.